 Smart DERs – The Missing Link

-Smart DERs are necessary to sufficiently expand the grid’s hosting capacity for renewables.
+Thank you to our panel and everyone who joined the Smart DERs – The Missin Link webinar!
+The panel discussed how smart DERs are necessary to sufficiently expand the grid’s hosting capacity for renewables.
 With the advent of smart inverters, standardized around California’s Rule 21, the technical capabilities exist to allow DERs to provide a holistic set of services to customers and utilities rather than a single value proposition of unmanaged energy generation.
 While smart inverters have a significant amount of useful features, they lack the intelligence to utilize these features – such as data observation on grid voltage, harmonics and frequency combined with data on real-time energy demand – to make the kinds of real-time decisions that would result in a more resilient and efficient grid system rather than one in which DERs are often viewed by utilities as a burden.

-This panel of experts in energy production and management, all working at the cutting edge of intelligent DER and energy management technologies, will discuss the following questions and more:
+This panel of experts in energy production and management, all working at the cutting edge of intelligent DER and energy management technologies, discussed the following questions:

 - Are the impediments to distributed, real-time, DER management policy-based or technology-based?

 - What needs to be standardized in order to ease widespread integration of smart DERs?